 Breaks will often occur in the hip, wrists, or the spinal vertebrae for people who have osteoporosis.

 If a break occurs in the spinal vertebrae, it can lead to changes in posture, a stoop, and curvature of the spine.
-People might also notice a decrease in height or their clothes may not fit as well as they did previously.
+People might also notice a decrease in height, or their clothes may fit differently than they did previously.

 Severe discomfort in any of the common locations for osteoporotic bone damage could indicate an unexpected or unidentified fracture.

 People should seek medical evaluation as soon as they notice this type of pain.

 - slow or prevent the development of osteoporosis

 - maintain healthy bone mineral density and bone mass

 - prevent fractures

 - maximize the person’s ability to continue with their daily life